GabrielBenini/GabrielBenini/README.md

 <p>
   Hi 👋, my name is Gabriel, i live in Brazil, and im a Systems Analysis and Development student .

-  - 🌱 Currently studying the 2nd semester of Systems Analysis and Development at FIAP
+  - 🌱 Currently studying the 4nd semester of Systems Analysis and Development at FIAP

-  - 🔭 I'm looking for my first internship opportunity.
-My dream is to become a Back-end developer
 </p>

 <!-- Dropdown -->